 Competing in a Global Marketplace.
 While I know that is a part of human reality right now, I do believe, where a person is, at any moment, is more important than a global anything.
 I want my children to compete in the moment of where they are, to have tools available to them that will allow their heart and heads to think and feel clearly and to make decisions based on love, creativity and frankly, spunk….you know, that spark of curiosity that fuels inventors, musicians, artists, and the like.
 To foster that spark even in the face of an impending takeover by China, is where I want to parent from.
 Love triumphs always, this I know.
-So I say, love your kids, however you do it, and make sure you show that you love them.
-What else is there?
+So I say, love your kids.
+Make sure you show your kids you love them.

 …from this MondoBeyondo Dream Lab course with special guest, Brene Brown, Author of “The Gifts of Imperfection: Let Go of Who You Think You’re Supposed to Be and Embrace Who You Are – Your Guide to a Wholehearted Life”.
 She’s a Shame Researcher…